How Will Automation Impact Facility Management Jobs?

 Automating Manual Facility Management Tasks

-In IFMA and RICS’ report, the authors explain that many FMs believe the focus of modern facility management should be supporting the workforce by enhancing the workplace experience — not managing service requests or performing routine maintenance.
-Unfortunately, many FMs simply don’t have the bandwidth to handle day-to-operational responsibilities and execute more strategic initiatives to support an exceptional employee experience.
+In IFMA and RICS’ report, the authors explain that many facility managers believe the focus of modern facility management should be supporting the workforce by enhancing the workplace experience — not managing service requests or performing routine maintenance.
+Unfortunately, many facility managers simply don’t have the bandwidth to handle day-to-operational responsibilities and execute more strategic initiatives to support an exceptional employee experience.
 There are too many urgent priorities that get in the way of the less urgent but equally important ones.

 Automation can assist with a number of facility management tasks, including: